juji/better-auth/README.md

 Every auth method have email + password auth.
 Also comes with forgot-password and change password routine.

-The Application is hosted in https://better-auth-nextjs-tawny.vercel.app/
+The Application is hosted at https://better-auth.jujiplay.com/

 It is the nextjs app.
 Also contains the three auth method.